Pshy0/pshy_merge/DESIGN_CHOICES.md

 Too make things simpler, the `-- @require_priority` let you specify a category (require priority) for the script.
 After ordering the scripts depending on what other scripts they require, when possible, the merging script will order depending on the require priority.
 This is not equivalent to a dependency, as dependencies are handled first.
-This have the folowing benefits:
+This have the following benefits:
  - You have an alternative to explicitely ordering scripts.
  This is especially useful when using the command-line to create combinations of scripts, rather than having to edit and maintain a list of scripts in the right order.